Deploy the Smart Contract

 5. Create the Ignition Module

-To deploy the contract you must first create an Ignition module for your HelloWorld contract.
+To deploy the contract, you must first create an Ignition module for your HelloWorld contract.
 This module specifies the contract to deploy and its parameters.

 1. Create the Ignition Directory and Module File: